 Example: Your brand’s website does not appear on page 1 of the search results for branded terms (like your company or product name), leaving you with essentially no owned content on page 1.
 A likely strategic action would be to improve your website’s SEO.

 Mimic successful competitors

 Select the one competitor with the best reputation, and mimic their activities to achieve similar results.
 Most brands have at least one brand that has a stronger search presence, better reviews, or a more robust social strategy.
-Select a brand that has an outstanding presence in any one of these categories and reverse engineer the techniques that produced success.
+Select a brand with an outstanding presence in any of these categories and reverse engineer the techniques that produced success.